Rule 3701:1-38-21 | Reports.

-(ii) Within thirty days after its occurrence becomes known to the licensee, lost, stolen, or missing licensed radioactive material in an aggregate quantity greater than ten times the quantity specified in appendix A to rule 3701:1-38-18 of the Administrative Code that is still missing.
+(ii) Within thirty days after its occurrence becomes known to the licensee, lost, stolen, or missing licensed radioactive material in an aggregate quantity greater than ten times the quantity specified in the appendix to rule 3701:1-38-18 of the Administrative Code that is still missing.

 (c) In the case of a registrant, he or she shall make contact immediately after it becomes known that radiation-generating equipment has been stolen, lost, or is missing.